Let Our Attorneys Seek Financial Security For You And Your Kids Following Divorce

 Our experienced family law attorneys can help you navigate the complexities of pursuing a fair alimony award.

 In most cases, the noncustodial parent pays child support to the custodial parent.
 When you file for divorce, the court determines the amount of basic child support by looking closely at each parent’s financial statements and applying the state guidelines.
 It is imperative that your attorney use the discovery process to force your spouse to make a full disclosure of all income so the court decides based on accurate data.
 For many couples, that’s the whole story.
 However, the court can order additional child support to cover:

 - Private school tuition

 - Child’s enrichment activities

 With regards to private school and enrichment activities, such as dance, music lessons and travel teams, the court is more likely to order these expenses if the child was enrolled in school or engaged in the activity prior to the divorce, and continuing to pay would limit the disruption to the child’s life.
 In most cases, child support obligations last until the child reaches 18 years of age.
 However, if the child has not finished high school, the court may extend the obligation up to the age of 20.

 The courts have many enforcement powers to collect unpaid child support, and can even reach across state lines to do it.
 For obligor parents, the rule is simple: pay your support.
 If you don’t, you face numerous unpleasant consequences, including having your wages garnished, your tax refunds intercepted and your driver’s license suspended.
 You could even be put in jail for contempt.

 The issues of alimony and child support are critical for each spouse’s financial security.
-At McGarity Group, Attorneys at Law, we have the experience necessary to guide the court toward a fair order that truly reflects your financial circumstances.
-To schedule a consultation with an experienced child support and alimony lawyer in Gwinnett County, call our Buford or Braselton office today at 770.863.7404 or contact us online.
+At The McGarity Group, we have the experience necessary to guide the court toward a fair order that accurately reflects each party’s financial needs, abilities and circumstances.
+To schedule a consultation, call our Buford office today at 770-692-9877 or contact us online.